-Name of employee: Team: eclare that I satisfy the for rental Leave: ollowing eligibility requirements to enable my partner to take e Shar Т adoption leave, pa ary carer of the child I am entitled to statutory maternity or y or allowance and will give notice separately to reduce loption entitlements.
+Name of employee: Team: clare that I satisfy the fo ntal Leave: ollowing eligibility requirements to enable my partner to take e Sha adoption leave, pa ary carer of the child I am entitled to statutory maternity or y or allowance and will give notice separately to reduce loption entitlements.
 26 of the 66 weeks by the Scottish Information Commissioner during at least immediately preceding the expected week of childbirth due to be placed for adoption.
-I have average weekly earnings of at least £30 for any 13 of those 66 weeks.
-I's birth or date the child is placed for adoption, I will have bility, apart from my partner, for the care of the child.
-26 weeks in the 66 d (in an employed or self-employed capacity) for at least S-week period before the child is born or due to be placed or she earned an average of at least £30 a week in any organisation's shared parental leave notice and evidence requirements.
+I have average weekly v earnings of at least £30 for any 13 of those 66 weeks. d's birth or date the child is placed for adoption, I will have bility, apart from my partner, for the care of the child.
+26 weeks in the 66 d (in an employed or self-employed capacity) for at least 6-week period before the child is born or due to be placed or she earned an average of at least £30 a week in any I will comply with the c organisation's shared parental leave notice and evidence requirements.

+Signed:

+Date:

-Signea: , Date:
+Date: